trevorvanatta44-ux/VIP-Recovery-Network-Forensics/README.md

 ## MITRE ATT&CK Mapping

-The observed network behaviors were mapped to the MITRE ATT&CK framework to classify techniques identified during the network forensic investigation.
+The observed network behaviors were mapped to the MITRE ATT&CK framework to classify adversary techniques identified during the investigation.

 | Technique ID | Technique | Evidence Observed |
 |--------------|-----------|-------------------|